TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 21/Proverbs 21.1.md

 ---

-The king's heart is in the hand of Jehovah as the watercourses: He turneth it whithersoever he will.
+The king's heart is in Yahweh's hand like the watercourses.
+He turns it wherever he desires.